 · The Opus Camper OP-4

-The OP-4 is an off-road tent trailer made to explore the parts unknown.
+The OP-4 is an off-road tent trailer made to explore unknown parts.
 Opus describes its OP-4 as a tent trailer created with uncompromising luxury in mind.
-The amenities, such as a 40-gallon onboard water tank, as well as the air-inflated 8-foot ceilings with skylights, add to the quick deployment of the camper trailer and the raised suspension and off-road tires that make it easy to sleep under the stars practically anywhere.
+The amenities, such as a 40-gallon onboard water tank and the air-inflated 8-foot ceilings with skylights, add to the quick deployment of the camper trailer and the raised suspension and off-road tires that make it easy to sleep under the stars practically anywhere.

 · Outdoors Taxa Woolly Bear